“DAVANTI A VILLA EMMA” – JEWISH CHILDREN MUSEUM AND MEMORIAL

 Client: Fondazione Villa Emma

-Location: Nonantola (Modena) Italy
+Location: Nonantola (Modena), Italy

-Design team: Bianchini & Lusiardi Associati
+Architectural design and team leader: Bianchini & Lusiardi Associati

-Structures: Ing.
+Structural design: Ing.
 Emanuele Fornalè

 M&E Engineering: GF Projects Innovation Engineering Srls, Alessandro Farina Engineering